 The significance of the Edith Farnsworth House was recognized even before it was built.
 In 1947, a model of the Edith Farnsworth House was exhibited at the Museum of Modern Art in New York.
 Describing it, Philip Johnson (the show’s curator, whose own Glass House was inspired by early drawings for this house) noted that “Farnsworth house, with its continuous glass walls, is an [even] simple[r] interpretation of an idea.
 Here, the purity of the cage is undisturbed.
 Neither the steel columns from which it is suspended, nor the independent floating terrace break the taut skin.”

-In the actual construction, the aesthetic idea was progressively refined and developed through the choices of materials, colors and details.
-While subsequent debates and lawsuits sometimes questioned the practicality and livability of its design, the Farnsworth House would increasingly be considered, by architects and scholars alike, to constitute one of the crystallizing and pivotal moments of Mies van der Rohe’s long artistic career.
+In the actual construction, the aesthetic idea was progressively refined and developed through the choices of materials, colors, and details.
+While the livability of its design proved to be less than ideal, and the cost overruns were substantial, the Edith Farnsworth House would increasingly be considered by architects and scholars alike to constitute one of the crystallizing and pivotal moments of Mies van der Rohe’s long artistic career.

 Stay connected with us via email.
 Sign up today.